 It is a tough choice whether to go for the sushi bar or the teppanyakki grill, which is turning out tender juicy looking steaks amid great aromatic clouds of smoke.
 I opted for the sushi instead of watching the drama of steaks being fried before my eyes.
 The sushi chefs are primadonnas, and rightly so.
 They build beautiful delicious sushi rolls and we were grateful for their art.
 They handed our food right to us, which was a good thing, as the service is notoriously lackadaisical according to online review boards populated by nostalgic tourists.

 One more purple haze (sake + chambord) and it’s time for the check and bed.
-Your helicopter tour is tomorrow, bright and early with Blue Hawaiian Helicoptor Tours.
-You’ll want to be bright eyed and bushy tailed.
+Your helicopter tour is tomorrow, bright and early with Blue Hawaiian Helicopter Tours.
+You’ll want to be bright-eyed and bushy-tailed.
 Tonight, you dream of a window seat.